remicmacs/fichesreseau/IPv4.md

 - 0x06 : TCP
 - 0x11 : UDP

+### Header checksum
+Detection of error mecanism.
+The checksum is used to verify if the header (thus the packet) has been recieved without errors.

+### Source & Destination address
+Self-explanatory

+### Options & padding
+Various fields of options can be set.
+Options offer various additionnal informations like the timestamp, security options, the route used, etc.
+IHL has to be above 5 for the networks equipments to know there are options enabled.
+The remaining bits are set to zero (padding).

 ## Routing
 In IP logic, there are only two types of network devices :
 * **Hosts** which are only able to emit and recieve datagrams